xiaolongw1223/GEOL6396-computational-EM/docs/README.md

  - "tools.py": a package to deal with basic matrix calculation.

  **data**
- - the true model for the lab3.
+ - the true model for the Lab3.

+ **tests**
+ - I tested all the scripts and the generated figs are save in this folder providing a compared results for participators.